Last month, Netflix’s stock price soared on rumors of meetings in China. People got pretty excited about the potential market for “Netflix China”.

 For Netflix, basically forget about competing independently.
 Have a partner from day one.
 Not just for licensure issues.
 But also for getting distribution, operational speed and scale.Uber lacked a China operating platform and that made them slow on the ground.
 They really needed a partner.

 And don’t get all enamored with Alibaba.
-They have a million investments and an investment is not the same as a partnership.
-Plus it’s too hard to date the prettiest girl in school.
+They have a million partnerships and it’s too hard to date the prettiest girl in school.
 Go for tangible operational help instead.
 Check out the NBA’s recent deal with Tencent as an example.

 4. Don’t go up against Alibaba AND Tencent.